rbgt/Dockerized-dividend-web-scrapper/README.md

-# Dividend Web Scraping with Selenium
+# Dockerized Dividend Web Scraping with Selenium

-This repository contains a Python template for scraping data from websites using Selenium The example website here is Yahoo Finance where we're looking for scraping the dividends of a list of companies
+This repository contains a Dockerized Python template for scraping data from websites using Selenium The example website here is Yahoo Finance where we're looking for scraping the dividends of a list of companies

 ## Getting Started